Logarithmic negative tangency and root stacks: Introduction

 \subsection{The key construction: the refined punctured theory}

 The moduli space of punctured maps differs fundamentally from its positive tangency counterpart.
-Fix a pair $(X|D)$, and let $\Sigma=\Sigma(X|D)$ denote the tropicalisation and $\Acal(\Sigma)$ the associated Artin fan.
+Fix a pair $(X|D)$, and let $\Sigma=\Sigma(X|D)$ denote the tropicalisation and $\Acal(\Sigma)$ its Artin fan.
 This is a locally toric stack equipped with a boundary divisor, and is the universal pair whose boundary complex is identified with that of $(X|D)$.

 Given numerical data $\Lambda$, there is a morphism of moduli stacks

 equipped with a relative perfect obstruction theory.
 The key difference with positive tangency is that the base of this obstruction theory is typically reducible, and its connected components can fail to be equidimensional.
 In \cite{PuncturedMaps} the punctured theory is defined by taking virtual pullback of \emph{any} Chow class from the base of \eqref{eqn: map to maps to universal target}.
 Usually this is the class of an irreducible component, or more generally a stratum, and such classes admit an explicit tropical enumeration.